 A dentist can remove the black tartar build up through a dental exam clean and recommend correct brushing and flossing techniques to prevent further build up.

-Black stains or tooth discolouration
+2. Black stains and tooth discolouration

 If an entire tooth has turned black or grey, it can be from external factors such as the food or drink you consume (red wine and coffee are known culprits).
 It could also be due to an underlying tooth issue.
 Chipped or cracked enamel on the tooth surface can lead to staining in the inner layers of the tooth such as the dentin layer.

 Identifying the root cause of the internal and external factors is required first to prevent further staining.
 Then, a number of treatments such as teeth whitening, or porcelain veneers can act to return teeth to their original colour.